nf-core/sarek/docs/usage.md

 #### Somatic variant calling with tumor - normal pairs

-Using Sarek, somatic variant calling will be performed, if your input tsv file contains tumor / normal pairs (see [input](#--input) documentation for more information).
+Using `Sarek`, somatic variant calling will be performed, if your input tsv file contains tumor / normal pairs (see [input](#--input) documentation for more information).
 Different samples belonging to the same patient, where at least one is marked as normal (`0` in the `Status` column) and at least one is marked as tumor (`1` in the `Status` column) are treated as tumor / normal pairs.

 If tumor-normal pairs are provided, both germline variant calling and somatic variant calling will be performed, provided that the selected variant caller allows for it.